 Concentration Camps is a lean entry in the rich Hebrew Wikipedia, currently containing 358 words, of which 256 are dedicated to the Nazi camps.
-And it is no incident.
-The WWII German crimes are told in Hebrew in such way that would not weaken their related Zionist arguments, and they are therefore disconnected of the broader context of their contemporary nation-state oppression methods, undertaken mostly by white, ‘ethnically-European-Christian’ societies (or their extensions), who often advocate human progress, liberty and/or equality.
-There is no great wonder, of course, that the murderous European imperial-colonial context of the Holocaust is neglected from the Hebrew discourse, and that the only focus is on Nazism, considering that contemporary Hebrew is a Zionist language.
-Yet, at the same time, and for other reasons, this context is missing in other places too, for reasons that might have to do with the legitimacy maintenance and construction of the Self as liberal European countries after the WWII.
-Anyway, it is important to understand this absence and give presence to the forgettery, for without bravely identifying the causes for these horrible crimes, and without appreciating the true magnitude of the challenge, it would be difficult do prevent them from repeting.
+This is not by accident.
+The WWII German crimes are told in Hebrew in such way that would not weaken their related Zionist arguments, and they are therefore disconnected of the broader context of their contemporary nationalist racist statal oppression methods, undertaken mostly by white, ‘ethnically-European-Christian’ societies (or their extensions), who often claim to be advocating human progress, liberty and/or equality.
+It is not a great wonder that the murderous European imperial-colonial context of the Holocaust is neglected from the Hebrew discourse, and that the only focus is on Nazism, considering that contemporary Hebrew is a Zionist language-culture.
+Yet, this context is missing in other places, too.
+It is therefore important to understand the absence and give presence to the forgettery, because without bravely identifying the causes for these horrible crimes, and without appreciating the true magnitude of the challenge, it would be difficult to prevent them from repeating.

 American ‘Japanese’ citizens deported to internment camps during WWII

-Furthermore, even the height of all crimes, the systematic killing of ‘inferior’ peoples on behalf of progress, was also not conceived in Germany, although Germany is where it has reached its record, and, as far as Europe is concerned, more or less its end, too.
-The systematic killing in extermination camps was designed and ran according to contemporary industry’s managerial concepts, based on technology, efficiency and production lines (and also included private sector companies).
+Furthermore, even the height of all Nazi crimes, the systematic killing of ‘inferior’ peoples on behalf of progress, was not conceived in Germany, although Germany is where it has reached a record, and, as far as Europe is concerned, is more or less where it ended, too.
+The systematic killing in extermination camps was designed and ran according to its contemporary industry’s managerial concepts, based on technology, efficiency and production lines (and also included private sector companies).
 The proportions of these murder factories, that killed almost entirely Jews (perhaps as a first stage), is unparalleled.
-However, it was not a crime that appeared from thin air.
-Rather its was the climax of violent European domination process.
-The killing methods, (the minority of which, by the way, were developed in the USSR), were originally designed to ‘euthanise’ individuals with physical and mental disabilities (who were called ‘life unworthy of life‘), and have evolved and ‘improved’ during the War.
-They were applied to the killing of Jews (and the Others) only when Jews (and others) were already locked up in ghettos and camps which were ‘simply’ difficult to maintain during the demanding war; but also because German commanders complained that the mass-killing with machine guns causes psychological damage to their soldiers.
+However, it was not a crime that appeared our of thin air.
+Rather its was the climax of escalating violent European domination means.
+Additionally, the killing methods, (the minority of which, by the way, were developed in the USSR), were originally designed to ‘euthanise’ individuals with physical and mental disabilities (who were called ‘life unworthy of life‘), and have evolved and ‘improved’ during the War.
+They were applied to the killing of Jews (and the Others) only when Jews (and others) were already locked up in ghettos and camps which were now difficult to maintain during the demanding war effort; but also because German commanders complained that the mass-killing with machine guns causes psychological damage to their soldiers.
 (This, in itself, is also challenging to the mainstream narrative, from two aspects: First, if the Nazis were inhumane monsters, as the narrative holds, how come they had problems of guilt?
-Second, there is the possibility that the surfacing of this concern to higher commandwas an attempt to halt or question the killing).
+Second, there is the possibility that the surfacing of this concern to higher command was an attempt to halt or question the killing).

 There must in no-way be any dispute about the facts of hate, and systematic murdering of millions of Jews by the Nazis (and their collaborators), alongside the extermination of ‘Others’ that white-Europe did not tolerate (e.g. Slavs, Romani, gays, Communists; and in Croatia, also Serbs, Croatians and Muslim-Bosnian populations).
 These killings were often outstanding in their creative cruelty, and were executed to the cheering support of the rest of the population (which are also not unfamiliar in contemporary Israel).
 There must also be not doubt that Jews were subjected – especially in the ‘Christian world‘ – to violent racism, which saw murderous manifestations.
 However, it would be erroneous to explain the Nazi crimes and racism, or the Jewish genocide, as an exceptional event, discontinued from historical human cruelty, and decontextualised of the development and use of the monstrous means in that period (and generally).
 It is also wrong to detach these from accompanying the imperial projects of Europe and its extensions, often in the name of progress, enlightenment, and even peace (e.g. the Atom bombs).

-To fully comprehend the Holocaust, and especially if we, as Israeli-Jews, or as humans, want to prevent it from happening again, we must dare to part from two assumptions that constitute the appropriation of the Holocaust for the Zionist ethos, where the historical importance of facts that do not serve its agenda is being deminished.
+To fully comprehend the Holocaust, and especially if we, as Israeli-Jews, or as human beings, want to prevent it from happening again, we must dare to part from two assumptions that constitute the appropriation of the Holocaust for the Zionist ethos, where the historical importance of facts that do not serve its agenda is being deminished.
 The first nationalised assumption that we must challenge, is that the key or sole reason for these crimes is the inter-generational unexplained hatred of Jews, which is also exceptionalised from any other form of racism, to mythical proportions.
 Blacks and indigenous people have suffered more, or most, when they met the ‘christian’ whites.
 Had the Jews were not those who lived in Europe, and particularly in the time of modern-efficiency-worshiping, and when the specific transportation and technological means were available, it is very plausible that the hatred and crimes would have been directed at other groups, as is perhaps somewhat demonstrable today.
-The second problematic assumption is that this horrible methods of oppression have appeared out of nowhere, have no history, as if an exception that is outside the realm of human behavior.
-This is not the case (with the exception of extermination camps, which were also part of context processes, described above).
+The second problematic assumption is that these horrible methods of oppression have appeared out of nowhere, have no history, as if an exception that is outside the realm of human behavior.
+As we saw, this is not the case either.

 In total, during the first eighty-eight years of this [20th] century, almost 170,000,000 men, women, and children have been shot, beaten, tortured, knifed, burned, starved, frozen, crushed, or worked to death; or buried alive, drowned, hung, bombed, or killed in any other of the myriad ways governments have inflicted death on unarmed, helpless citizens or foreigners.
 The dead even could conceivably be near 360,000,000 people.